bastiengiraud/Constraint-Driven-SCOPF/README.md

 Code related to the submission of

 - B.N.
 Giraud, A. Rajaei, J.L.
 Cremer.
 "Constraint-Driven Deep Learning for N-k Security Constrained Optimal Power Flow".
-Submitted to PSCC 2024.
+Accepted to PSCC 2024.

 The project was performed as a master thesis for a double degree program to obtain the MSc.
 Electrical Engineering from TU Delft and MSc.
 Wind Engineering from NTNU Trondheim.
 The full thesis can be found at http://resolver.tudelft.nl/uuid:3ca75a9e-6c93-4955-9913-cee95acde0d8.